Keisuke Tsuboi: Club career

-Tsuboi was educated at and played for Yokkaichi Chuo Technical High School and Fukuoka University.
+Tsuboi was educated at and played for Yokkaichi Chuo Kogyo High School and Fukuoka University.

 After graduating from the university in 2002, he joined Urawa Red Diamonds and immediately broke into the first team.
 His first appearance came on 3 March 2002 against Yokohama F. Marinos in opening game in 2002 season.
 He scored his first league goal on 17 May 2003 against Gamba Osaka.
 He won the Rookie of the Year award in 2002 and was selected as one of the J.League Best Eleven in 2003.
 In 2006, Reds won the champions in J1 League which is first J1 champions in the club history.
 In 2007, Reds won first Asian title AFC Champions League.
 Although he played many matches as regular center back until 2010, he could not play many matches from 2011.

 In 2015, Tsuboi moved to Shonan Bellmare.
 However he could not play many matches and Bellmare was relegated to J2 League end of 2016 season.
 In 2018, he moved to J2 club Renofa Yamaguchi FC.